theosotr/fsmove-eval/README.md

 `/etc/mysql/my.cnf` by calling the `rename()` system call as it appears at line 169402 of the corresponding `strace` file.
+Note that in this example,
+`FSMoVe` employs an _online_ analysis.
+This means that it applies the given Puppet manifest in parallel with trace analysis.
+Therefore,
+the `Analysis time` shown in the report above corresponds to the overall time, i.e., Puppet execution time, trace analysis time, and fault detection time.

 For more details about this fault, see the first motivating example described in our paper (Section 2).